Valerie Solanas: Shooting

-Solanas entered The Factory with Warhol, who complimented her on her appearance as she was uncharacteristically wearing makeup.
-Morrissey told her to leave, threatening to "beat the hell" out of her and throw her out otherwise.
-The phone rang and Warhol answered while Morrissey went to the bathroom.
+Solanas then visited producer Margo Feiden (then Margo Eden) in Brooklyn to convince her to produce Up Your Ass.
+Feiden repeatedly refused to produce the play, so Solanas pulled out her gun and she promised to shoot Andy Warhol to make her and the play famous.
+As she left Feiden's residence, she handed her a partial copy of an earlier draft of the play and other personal papers.
+Feiden reported the incident to her local police precinct, but they responded with reluctance, stating that arresting someone because they believed she was going to kill Warhol was impossible.

+Solanas went to the Factory and waited outside for Andy to get money.
+Morrissey arrived and tried to get rid of her by telling her Warhol wouldn't be in that day.
+She left but later entered the building with Warhol and Factory assistant Jed Johnson.
 While Warhol was on the phone, Solanas fired at him three times.
 Her first two shots missed, but the third went through his spleen, stomach, liver, esophagus, and lungs.
-She then shot art critic Mario Amaya in the hip.
-Solanas further tried to shoot Fred Hughes, Warhol's manager, but her gun jammed.
-Hughes asked her to leave, which she did, leaving behind a paper bag with her address book on a table.
-Warhol was taken to Columbus–Mother Cabrini Hospital, where he underwent a successful five-hour operation.
+She then also shot art critic Mario Amaya.
+Warhol was taken to Columbus–Mother Cabrini Hospital in critical condition, where he underwent a successful five-hour operation.

-Later that day, Solanas turned herself in to police, gave up her gun, and confessed to the shooting, telling an officer that Warhol "had too much control in my life."
+Later that day, Solanas turned herself in to police, gave up her gun, and confessed to the shooting, telling an officer that Warhol "had too much control in my life".
 She was fingerprinted and charged with felonious assault and possession of a deadly weapon.
-The next morning, the New York Daily News ran the front-page headline: "Actress Shoots Andy Warhol."
+The next morning, the New York Daily News ran the front-page headline: "Actress Shoots Andy Warhol".
 Solanas demanded a retraction of the statement that she was an actress.
 The Daily News changed the headline in its later edition and added a quote from Solanas stating, "I'm a writer, not an actress."

-At her arraignment in Manhattan Criminal Court, Solanas denied shooting Warhol because he wouldn't produce her play but said "it was for the opposite reason", that "he has a legal claim on my works."
-She told the judge that "it's not often that I shoot somebody.
-I didn't do it for nothing.
-Warhol had tied me up, lock, stock, and barrel.
-He was going to do something to me which would have ruined me."
-She declared that she wanted to represent herself and she insisted that she "was right in what I did!
-I have nothing to regret!"
-The judge struck Solanas' comments from the court record and had her admitted to Bellevue Hospital for psychiatric observation.